Bob Einstein: Super Dave Osborne

-Einstein created the goofy stuntman Super Dave Osborne character for a variety show hosted by John Byner.
+Einstein created the goofy stuntman Super Dave Osborne character for the John Byner Comedy Hour.
 The character later became a regular on the 1980 television series Bizarre, also hosted by Byner, and was a frequent guest on Late Night with David Letterman where he would show clips of his ill-fated stunts and tell long semi-crude jokes.
-In 1987, Einstein got his own variety show titled Super Dave, which ran from 1987 to 1991 on the Global Television Network in Canada (where the show was produced at the network's Toronto studio) and Showtime in the United States.
+In 1987, Einstein got his own variety show titled Super Dave, which ran until 1991 on the Global Television Network in Canada (where the show was produced at the network's Toronto studio) and Showtime in the United States.
 In 1992, an animated series Super Dave: Daredevil for Hire aired on Fox.
 Einstein later starred in the 2000 movie The Extreme Adventures of Super Dave.

 On November 12, 2009, the airing of TNA Impact!, he was the booker and host of the night.
 He made Super Dave's Spike Tacular, a four-episode sketch series on Spike TV reprising his Super Dave character, once again engaging in outrageous stunts.